medword

 To make the meeting really feel like a joint problem-solving session, begin by raising the other party's critical needs or concerns.
 Then, invite them to add more points or otherwise explain their perspective.
 This will make them feel included in the meeting and will engage their full attention early on.
 Once they feel heard, they will be more likely to listen to your views and be open to finding a mutually beneficial solution.

-Find Medical Transcription Jobs at MSN.com and Monster.com
+Find Medical Transcription Jobs at Monster.com

 Search "Careers with Monster"